yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       For more information on how the ``UBOOT_CONFIG`` is handled, see the
       ```uboot-config`http://git.yoctoproject.org/cgit/cgit.cgi/poky/tree/meta/classes/uboot-config.bbclass
       class.

+   UBOOT_DTB_LOADADDRESS
+      Specifies the load address for the dtb image used by U-boot.
+During FIT
+      image creation, the ``UBOOT_DTB_LOADADDRESS`` variable is used in
+      ``kernel-fitimage`` class to specify the load address to be used in
+      creating the dtb sections of Image Tree Source for the FIT image.

+   UBOOT_DTBO_LOADADDRESS
+      Specifies the load address for the dtbo image used by U-boot.
+During FIT
+      image creation, the ``UBOOT_DTBO_LOADADDRESS`` variable is used in
+      ``kernel-fitimage`` class to specify the load address to be used in
+      creating the dtbo sections of Image Tree Source for the FIT image.

    UBOOT_ENTRYPOINT
       Specifies the entry point for the U-Boot image.
 During U-Boot image